Ram04-03/Hand_digit_recognition/README.md

 ### Results

-* Training and evaluation results will be stored in the `results` folder.
-You can find accuracy, loss, and other metrics there.
+* Training and evaluation results will be stored
 * A web application for real-time digit recognition has been built using streamlit
 * The link for the webapp created https://digit-recognition.streamlit.app/

-I hope this README helps you get started with your MNIST handdigit recognition project.
-Feel free to reach out if you have any questions!